What to Expect

 What happens when you leave your job but your stress follows you home?
 Dr. Nameeta Sahni will break down her top 10 tips for level setting on the realities of policing within your family.

-Two Families will be premiering on May 17th to bring awareness about police suicide and how their family is effected, no matter how family is defined.
-Chief Laura King will be providing insights for how families and LEOs (law enforcement officers) can empower and support each other in building mental resilience.
+Chief Laura King provides insights for how families and LEOs (law enforcement officers) can empower and support each other in building mental resilience.

 - FOR IMMEDIATE HELP•